X Y & Zee: Filming

-Zee and Co. was shot at Shepperton Studios and on location in London.
+X Y & Zee was shot at Shepperton Studios and on location in London.
 The film's sets were designed by the art director Peter Mullins.
 Caine claimed decades later that Elizabeth Taylor was paid ten times more than he was for the film.

 Music

 The theme song "Going in Circles" was covered by Three Dog Night, appearing as the b-side to the single "The Family of Man" as well as on their album Seven Separate Fools, both released in 1972.

 Critical reception

 Critical opinions of the film were varied.
 Roger Ebert wrote that while the movie is "no masterpiece" it still satisfies audiences as it "unzips along at a nice, vulgar clip".
 He said that Elizabeth Taylor is the film's main attraction, but the emphasis upon her detracts somewhat from a fuller representation of the love triangle in the film.
 Steven Scheuer praised the film for its "intelligent dialogue" and as a "change of pace" for its director.
 Michael McWilliams cited Taylor's work as "her greatest movie performance" and called the film "outrageously funny" (McWilliams, 1987: 32).

 Other critics were less sympathetic.
 New York Magazine wrote: "The characters played by Elizabeth Taylor, Michael Caine and Susannah York are uniformly repulsive; the style completely vulgar; the dialogue moronic, and the situations simply beyond belief in this triangular affair."
 Leonard Maltin wrote the film was "contrived [and] often perverse," with the Elizabeth Taylor/Susannah York love scene ranking "high in the annals of poor taste," (Maltin, 1990: 1386).
 Clive Hirschhorn felt the film was sabotaged by the director's "indulgent" take on it, thereby skewing Edna O'Brien's screenplay to its detriment (Hirshhorn, 1989: 298).
 Mick Martin offered a very brief review of the film, writing that it was a "pointless tale of sexual relationships", (Martin and Porter, 1996: p.
 1213).